-To better understand parts of this module, first work through the module electronics fundamentals.
+To better understand parts of this module, first work through the module electronics fundamentals ELEFU.

 Song of this chapter: Imran Khan > Unforgettable > Amplifier

-An operational amplifier (op-amp or op-amp) is a very versatile building block (a differential amplifier build with transistors and resistors in an integrated circuit) used in analog circuits.
+An operational amplifier (opamp or op-amp) is a very versatile building block used in analog circuits.
+The op-amp is a differential amplifier build with transistors and resistors in an integrated circuit.
 Op-amps are among the most widely used electronic devices because their characteristics (gain, impedances, bandwidth, ...) can be changed with external components.
-Their characteristics change only slightly with temperature or internal component tolerance.
+An advantage is that their characteristics change only slightly with temperature or internal component tolerance.

-Op-amps had their origins in analog calculators or computers!
+Op-amps had their origins in analog calculators or analog computers!